WhitelistVideo

 Taking Control: A Practical Solution

-• Channel Whitelisting: Only approve what you trust.
+• Channel Whitelisting: You approve the creators you trust.

-• Auto-Pilot Mode: Let category rules do the heavy lifting.
+• Auto-Pilot Mode: Use category rules to save time.

 Frequently Asked Questions